 Between 2018 and 2028, the career is expected to grow 13% and produce 46,300 job opportunities across the U.S.

 There are certain skills that many overhead door technicians have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed math skills, physical stamina and physical strength.
+We discovered that a lot of resumes listed customer-service skills, detail oriented and math skills.